 Wave Trust has been praised by the World Health Organisation and translated into multiple languages (including Icelandic), and was described as a ‘manifesto for the world’ by a senior United Nations official.

 WAVE is an active member of the World Health Organisation’s (WHO) Violence Prevention Alliance and is coordinating the British group of the WHO European Healthy Cities Network for Trauma-Informed Prevention of Adverse Childhood Experiences.

 A WAVE-led coalition of early years experts was responsible for the inclusion of prevention in the Scottish Children & Young People Act 2014.

-Brought preventive programmes (Family-Nurse Partnership and Roots of Empathy) to the UK, which have benefitted over 80,000 children and families.
+We brought preventive programmes (Family-Nurse Partnership and Roots of Empathy) to the UK, which have benefitted over 80,000 children and families.

-Established multi-nation, cross-sector workshops for senior decision-makers across the UK and Republic of Ireland, training them on child development and trauma, and solutions for prevention of ACE’s.
+We have established multi-nation, cross-sector workshops for senior decision-makers across the UK and Republic of Ireland, training them on child development and trauma, and solutions for prevention of ACE’s.

 Click on the picture below to Sign Up Now for a FREE COURSE: “Learn How To Practice MINDFUL RUNNING On Your Daily Runs.”